tom-h/Corpus-Cleaning/PITCHME.md

 ---

+## document grouping and/or metadata

+- group files along meaningful dimensions to your research question
+  - genre, gender, collector, date
+  - degree of annotation

+---

+(For corpus shepherds)

+- cluster like files into nested folders and place a metadata file in each folder

+---

 ## Tools

 - Most transcription software has a built-in means of reviewing and changing the consistency of a corpus |